 For many business owners, building their successful businesses began by accurately determining what they had.
 Whether their businesses provide products, services, or ideas, the success they experienced didn’t come to them blindly.
 It likely took years of refinement, study, and analysis to figure out the best way to establish and deliver the thing that makes the business successful.
-The same is true when discussing business exit goals.
+The same is true when discussing business exit goals during succession planning.

 As owners set their business exit goals, they may find that the resources that they currently have do not allow a financially independent business exit.
 That is, if those owners were to exit their businesses with their current resources, they would likely need to go back to work at some point to stay personally solvent.
 For those owners, a business exit is less a retirement and more of a headfirst dive into a pool of new challenges and opportunities.
 When they dive headfirst into that new phase, they want to make sure there’s enough water in the pool to keep them afloat after they’ve jumped.